In Windows 7, click Start > Control Panel > Network and Sharing Center > Change adapter settings.

 The following information is displayed in the newly opened 'Network connection information' window:

-The 'Physical Address' row contains the MAC address of the network card; the 'IPv4 Address' and 'IPv4 Subnet Mask' rows contain the IP address and the network mask respectively (can be assigned automatically via DHCP or manually).
+The 'Physical Address' row contains the network card's MAC address; the 'IPv4 Address' and 'IPv4 Subnet Mask' rows contain the IP address and the network mask respectively (can be assigned automatically via DHCP or manually).
 The 'Lease Obtained' and 'Lease Expires' rows indicate the lease period of the IP address received from the DHCP server.
 When the lease period for the IP address expires, the IP address will be updated.
 The 'IPv4 Default Gateway' line specifies the IP addresses of the Gateway.
-When you obtain an IP address via DHCP (an IP address is assigned automatically), the IP address of the DHCP server is displayed in the 'IPv4 DHCP server' field.
-The 'IPv4 DNS server' line shows the IP address of the preferred and alternate domain name server.
+When you obtain an IP address via DHCP (an IP address is assigned automatically), the DHCP server's IP address is displayed in the 'IPv4 DHCP server' field.
+The 'IPv4 DNS server' line shows the preferred and alternate domain name servers' IP addresses.

 You can also view the network card settings using the ipconfig command from the Windows command line.